 A transmitter at Beresfield was set up and connected the Hunter Street

 studio by landline.
 The current transmitter is still located at

-The Newcastle Morning Herald and Miners' Advocate wrote about
+The Newcastle Morning Herald and Miners' Advocate wrote

 the broadcast the following day, "representing an important link in a